Checklist if your family member dies

 - Hospitals and care providers send information about a patient's death to the population information system maintained by the Digital and Population Data Services Agency, and for instance Kela and the pension providers obtain the information from the system.

-- If the deceased received a pension from Kela, Kela should be notified of the person's death, if necessary.
+- If the deceased received a pension from Kela or some other benefit, Kela should be notified of the person's death.
 The notification should be made as soon as possible since pensions and other benefits must be paid back if they have been paid after the month of death.
 The consent of the estate is not needed for the recovery.
-Kela provides further information about this.
+Kela will pay the pension to the end of the month during which the person died.
+For further information, .

 - If your family member had government-guaranteed student loan debt, it is not recorded in the estate inventory deed.
 Kela will grant the estate an exemption from the repayment of the remaining debt.